-When's the best time to buy holiday plane tickets?
+How to get the best price on a holiday plane ticket

 -- Delay a week: Orbitz also points out that fares -- along with hotel rooms -- often drop a lot the week after Thanksgiving, Christmas and New Year's.

--- Presents: If you're flying to see family, Orbitz suggest shipping your presents instead of bringing on the plane.
+-- Presents: If you're flying to see family, Orbitz suggest shipping your presents instead of bringing them on the plane.
 Saves hassles and fees.

--- Go global: International airfares can be a good deal for Americans this time of year, Stewart says.
-So if your family is understanding about Christmas in the spring, maybe a holiday vacation is in order.
+-- Go global: International airfares can be a good deal for Americans this time of year.
+So if your family is understanding about pushing Christmas to the spring, maybe a holiday vacation is in order.

 CNN's Forrest Brown contributed to this article.